MicrosoftDocs/azure-dev-docs/java/migrate-tomcat-to-tomcat-app-service.md

 Migrate any additional [Shared server-level JDNI resources](/azure/app-service/containers/configure-language-java#shared-server-level-resources).

 > [!NOTE]
-> If you're following the recommended architecture of one WAR per webapp, consider migrating server-level classpath libraries and JNDI resources into the application.
+> If you're following the recommended architecture of one WAR per webapp, consider migrating server-level classpath libraries and JNDI resources into your application.
 This will significantly simplify component governance and change management.

 ### Migrate remaining configuration